How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Google Trends.
 You can use it to identify trending topics in a region.

 • Govt websites for statistics.
 Govt of Canada has a massive website for this purpose.
-US govt has one too.
+The US govt has one, too.

 • LinkedIn (highly relevant for B2B) and other social media platforms to collect representative samples of your target audience.